vanutp/tgbridge/README.md

 ## Features

 - Supports most of Telegram messages
+- Supports achievements & death messages from any mod out of the box
 - Supports Telegram topics (bot will work only in its dedicated topic)
 - `/list` command in Telegram will print the list of currently online players
 - If you have BlueMap and Xaero's Minimap/World Map installed, you can set the `messages.bluemapUrl` option